 Since around the ninth or 10th century, people in Ireland have been observing the Roman Catholic feast day of St. Patrick on March 17.
-The first parade held to honor St. Patrick’s Day took place not in Ireland but in the United States.
+The first St. Patrick’s Day parade took place not in Ireland but in the United States.
 On March 17, 1762, Irish soldiers serving in the English military marched through New York City.
 Along with their music, the parade helped the soldiers reconnect with their Irish roots, as well as with fellow Irishmen serving in the English army.

 Over the next 35 years, Irish patriotism among American immigrants flourished, prompting the rise of so-called “Irish Aid” societies like the Friendly Sons of Saint Patrick and the Hibernian Society.
 Each group would hold annual parades featuring bagpipes (which actually first became popular in the Scottish and British armies) and drums.